addUsername/Social-app/README.md

 - Refactor lombok
 - ~~Design RestController(s) (DTO objects, response, router and roles)~~
 - Implements friendship thing by userRepo.findByUsername("/{Jackson}").isFriend(username);
-- Write file IO thing (modify existent JPAentities, add DAOentities, Controller thing and implement it)
+- ~~Write file IO thing (modify existent JPAentities, add DAOentities, Controller thing and implement it)~~
+- Deploy prototype api, write test
-- Read about asynchronous and see how to include if it suits at streaming part
+- Read about asynchronous and see how to include it if suits are meet
 - Go deeper on Postman
+- Start with Vue.js

 ## Then
 - ~~Complete entity classes and RestController for Spring~~